benhowell/benhowell.github.com/_drafts/nobody-cares-about-you-or-your-company.md

-#### What everybody cares about
+#### What everybody cares about (to name but a few)
-Getting their problems fixed and sorted.
+ * Getting their problems fixed and sorted.
-Streamlining and automating processes for efficiency gains and reduced costs.
+ * Streamlining and automating processes for efficiency gains and reduced costs.
-Higher product/service turnover.
+ * Higher product/service turnover.
-Greater customer satisfaction.
+ * Greater customer satisfaction.
-Larger profits.
+ * Larger profits.
-More meaningful business, market and customer intelligence.
+ * More meaningful business, market and customer intelligence.